andreavitaletti/andreavitaletti.github.io/docs/index.md

 * I was a researcher in the European project DELIS (Dynamically Evolving, Large-scale Information Systems - http://delis.upb.de/).
 The project has developed methods, techniques and tools to effectively manage modern information systems, characterized by large and extremely dynamic information.

 * In the EU SOFIA project (Artemisia - https://www.artemisia-association.org/sofia), I was task leader for TASK3.3 in WP3.
-The SOFIA project has created a platform for interoperability between embedded systems in smart environments.                                                                                                                                                                             |
+The SOFIA project has created a platform for interoperability between embedded systems in smart environments.                                                                                                                   <!--
+MISE SIAE   PI Sapienza 500K
+MISE REASSET Responsabile attività blockchain.
+500K Sapienza Project on Blockchain and Public Administration.
+Coordinatore 30K FP7-PEOPLE-ITN-2008 responsabile unità, 3.1 Mln.
+FP7-ICT-2009-5 responsabile di unità, 3.4 Mln.
+ARTEMISI-JU call 2009,  responsabile di unità, 17.8 Mln.
+EU EUROSTARS-EUREKA, PharmAID, responsabile di unità, 2 Mln.
+FP7-ICT-2011-C FET OPEN, coordinatore, EUR 1.46 Mln.
+EU FI-ADOPT, Coordinatore, 150K
+-->                                                 |

+## Awards

+- 2000: Winner of media and communication category at Wonderland Contest
+- 2002: Innovation Prize at Simagine 2002,
+- 2004: Bronze Award at Simagine 2004
+- 2007: Third place award in the Start Cup Roma
+- 2008: Top prize winner at Premio Perotto 2008 sponsored by AICA and Confindustria
+- 2010: Honorable Mention at Premio Nazionale Innovazione nei Servizi 2010 organized by Confcommercio
+- 2012: Winner of Italiacamp with COVA (Crowd funding for cOnserving and VAlorizing minor monuments)
+- 2020: Algorand Grand Prize at Future of Blockchain Competition.

 ## Research

 The following figure shows the [Wordcloud](https://www.wordclouds.com/) of the abstracts of my papers downloaded from [Scopus](https://www.scopus.com/authid/detail.uri?authorId=6506463530) and I think well capture the evolution of my research interests.